Biospecific Chemistry via Latent Bioreactive Uaa

+We have designed and encoded a suite of latent bioreactive Uaas capable of targeting various natural amino acids, enabling the generation of covalent bonds within and between proteins.
 We demonstrated that the resultant new bond enables infinite binding affinity to proteins, enhances optical properties challenging to engineer, and allows us precisely probe ligand-GPCR interaction in live mammalian cells.
-This new concept of proximity-enabled bioreactivity thus opens the door to genetically encoding a new class of Uaas, the bioreactive Uaas, which will afford novel avenues toward generating protein properties and functions previously inaccessible, with broad applications in biological studies, protein therapeutics, and synthetic biology.
+This new concept of proximity-enabled bioreactivity thus opens the door to genetically encoding a new class of Uaas, the latent bioreactive Uaas, which is affording novel avenues toward generating protein properties previously inaccessible, with broad applications in biological studies, protein therapeutics, and synthetic biology.

 References